Albendazole monooxygenase

-The four substrates of this enzyme are albendazole, NADPH, H^{+}, and O_{2}, whereas its three products are albendazole S-oxide, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are albendazole, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen and a proton.
+Its products are ricobendazole (albendazole S-oxide), oxidised NADP^{+}, and water.

-This enzyme is coded by the gene for CYP3A4 and belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O_{2} with NADH or NADPH as one donor, and incorporation of one atom of oxygen into the other donor.
+This enzyme is coded by the gene for FMO3 and is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is albendazole,NADPH:oxygen oxidoreductase (sulfoxide-forming).
 Other names in common use include albendazole oxidase, and albendazole sulfoxidase.
-It employs one cofactor, FAD.
+It employs one cofactor, flavin adenine dinucleotide.